abhijeetgupta23/Cartedo-POC/README.md

 ### 100% AI-Based Approach

 **How It Works:**
-1. LLM receives entire input JSON + target scenario description
+1. Each chunk sent to LLM with target scenario description
-2. LLM generates complete transformed JSON in one pass
+2. LLM generates transformed chunk (preserving structure)
+3. Chunks merged and validated with Pydantic schema
-3. Python code force-restores locked fields (safety measure)
+4. Locked fields force-restored from input (safety measure)
-4. Validation checks schema and locked field equality
+5. Final validation checks schema and locked field equality

 **No Regex:**
 - All entity extraction: LLM